-- Leads the process for Board appointments, re-appointments and succession planning. - Regularly reviews the selection, balance of skills, experience and composition of the Board. - Recommends to the Board nominations for the positions of Chairman and Vice-Chairman of the Society and the membership for all Board committees and subsidiary company boards. - Ensures that the performance of all Directors is appraised on a regular basis. - Consider formally all matters relating to the remuneration terms of both Non Executive and Executive Directors.
-Consider the remuneration arrangements for Senior Managers, including those holding significant influence functions.
+- Leads the process for Board appointments, re-appointments and succession planning. - Regularly reviews the selection, balance of skills, experience and composition of the Board. - Recommends to the Board nominations for the positions of Chairman and Vice-Chairman of the Society and the membership for all Board committees and subsidiary company boards. - Ensures that the performance of all Directors is appraised on a regular basis. - Considers formally all matters relating to the remuneration terms of both Non Executive and Executive Directors.
+Considers the remuneration arrangements for Senior Managers, including those holding significant influence functions.

-The Committee met six times during 2013.
+The Committee met twice during 2015.